aristanetworks/avd-workshops/workshops/git.md

 ### **Setup**

-When setting up Git for the first time you need to configure your Identity with a name and email address.
+When setting up Git for the first time, you must configure your Identity with a name and email address.
 This is used to add your signature to commits.
 Additionally, set the default branch name to `main`.

-From the Terminal in your ATD Lab Programmability IDE run the following commands.
+Run the following commands from the Terminal in your ATD Lab Programmability IDE.

 ``` bash
 # Set your username: